sickozell/SickoCV/README.md

 ## Current modules in beta testing:
 - sickoCrosser
 - sickoCrosser4
+- sickoSampler2

 ## **to do list:**
-- sickoSampler2: to fix rack crashing when modulating stretching and v/oct at the same time.
+-

 ## **changelog**
 - added 'sickoCrosser' and 'sickoCrosser4' modules.
+- sickoSampler2: fixed rack crash when modulating stretching and v/oct at the same time.

 # SickoCV v2.6.10
 VCV Rack plugin modules